thinkst/canarytools-python/docs/incident_attributes.rst

 ================
 Two types of HTTP Incidents:

 #.
 Page loads, triggered by GET requests.
-They are disabled by default as they're noisy, and needs to be specifically enabled.
+They are disabled by default as they're noisy and need to be specifically enabled.
 #.
 Login attempts, triggered by GET requests.
 They are always enabled.

 HTTP Page Load